What safety equipment do I need?

 30 Second Challenge - test your readiness for an emergency

-The Department of Transport (DoT) wants those heading out on the water this summer to be prepared and is advocating skippers and passengers take the 30 Second Challenge which tests readiness for an emergency response on board a vessel.
+The Department of Transport (DoT) wants those heading out on the water to be prepared and is advocating skippers and passengers take the 30 Second Challenge which tests readiness for an emergency response on board a vessel.

-This initiative, which tests if people can gather flares, EPIRB, make a radio call and don a lifejacket in 30 seconds, responds to the detailed analysis of incident data which showed that better maintenance of safety gear and improved accessibility could have limited the number of tragedies last year.
+This initiative, which tests if people can gather flares, EPIRB, make a radio call and put on a lifejacket in 30 seconds, responds to boating incidents data which showed that better maintenance of safety gear and improved accessibility could have limited the number of boating tragedies.

-The 30 Second Challenge will be initiated at a number of designated boat ramps by Marine Safety education staff during ramp patrols and at nominated Marine Safety events.
-There will be an incentive for boaters to take part.
+The 30 Second Challenge occurs at boat ramps State wide and is delivered by Marine Safety Education Officers.
+There is an incentive for boaters to take part.
 The boater who can successfully complete the challenge the fastest on the day will be given a marine safety pack.
 The pack will include:

 - Marine Safety bailer.